meso-network/meso-js/packages/meso-js/README.md

 ### Headless Signature

-For partners using embedded wallets, message signing or the existence of a wallet itself may be transparent to the end user.
-In this scenario, it may not make sense for the user to be prompted to trigger message signing to either verify wallet ownership or approve a transaction.

-To support this scenario, you can launch the Meso experience with the `headlessSignature` param set to `true`.
-In doing so, the `onSignMessageRequest` callback will be immediately invoked when needed, allowing you to return a signed message back to the Meso SDK using the embedded wallet and keeping this step completely transparent to the user.
-Once the signed message is received, the rest of the Meso experience proceeds as usual.
+In some cases (such as embedded wallets), message signing may be transparent to the end user.
+You can launch the Meso experience with `headlessSignature: true` which will invoke the `onSignMessageRequest` callback immediately allowing you to return a signed message back to the Meso SDK using the embedded wallet and keeping this step completely transparent to the user.

 ### Customizing the layout